ibraheemhttps/vortextech-cybersec-week1/README.md

 What's inside

-OWASP_Top10_Week1_Research.md — The main deliverable.
+vortextech-cybersec-week 1.pdf The main deliverable.
 For each of five vulnerabilities (Broken Access Control, Security Misconfiguration, Software Supply Chain Failures, Cryptographic Failures, and Injection), it covers:

 A plain-language explanation of the vulnerability
 How an attacker could exploit it